Jose-Prince/Basic-Anime-Chatbot/README.md

-Here’s the translation of your text into English:

 # Anime Otaku Helper Bot

 This project is an AI-powered conversational assistant that provides responses related to the world of anime.
 It uses a vector database, Pinecone, for document storage and retrieval, and a language model to answer user questions in real-time.
 The frontend is implemented using **Streamlit** for user interaction, while the backend utilizes **LangChain** for integrating language models and **Pinecone** for vector searches.